ishivvers/FlipperPhoto/README.md

  - Update our methods of checking new images for new transients ("kait checking"), incorporating new techniques where necessary (i.e. [this paper](http://adsabs.harvard.edu/cgi-bin/nph-data_query?bibcode=2016arXiv160102655Z&db_key=PRE&link_type=ABSTRACT&high=5370fb403432352))

+Let's all use [anaconda](https://www.continuum.io/downloads) python for this project (it is a big installation, but includes most of the packages we'll need).
+A group version is already installed at ``/home/anaconda``.
+To use it, put the following in your ``.bashrc`` file or run it by hand:

+    export PATH="/home/anaconda/bin:$PATH"

 ## Our starting point: